National Rural Letter Carriers' Association: RRECS & calls for decertification

+On March 20, 2023, the NRLCA was notified that because of system issues, the PS Forms 4241-A could not be generated, causing a delay in RRECS implementation until at least April 8.
+On April 7, the NRLCA & USPS reached an agreement to delay the implementation of the initial rural route evaluations under RRECS until April 22, despite the NRLCA seeking a 60 day delay.
+On April 21, the NRLCA & USPS reached a second agreement to delay its implementation until May 6.

+On May 5, a group of U.S. Senators, consisting of Democrats Ron Wyden, Elizabeth Warren, Sherrod Brown, Ed Markey & John Fetterman and Independent Bernie Sanders, sent a letter to United States postmaster general Louis DeJoy saying RRECS should not be used until the system’s serious flaws are rectified.
+Regardless, the system went into effect the following day.

+Many carriers across the nation felt the NRLCA did little to prevent RRECS from going into effect or communicating its rollout to members.
+Soon, calls for decertification of the NRLCA grew within the craft.
+Shortly after the 117th national convention in Grand Rapids, Michigan, new president Don Maston and the NRLCA released the following statement on the topic:

+In order for calls to decertify the NRLCA to be successful, at least 30% of rural carriers must sign cards or a petition asking the National Labor Relations Board to conduct an election.
+Unless a majority of the votes cast in the election are in favor of union representation, the union will be decertified.
+Roughly 34,000 signatures would have needed to be collected by December 28, 2023 in order to give the NLRB enough time to verify the signatures and mail ballots.

 NRLCA Constitution

 The NRLCA ratified its first constitution on day two of its first national convention in Chicago, Illinois, September 12, 1903.
 Henry Haven Windsor, editor of Popular Mechanics magazine as well as the RFD News (now The National Rural Letter Carrier) and chair of the Constitution & Bylaws Committee, presented his committee's report, followed by discussion on each article.
 One of the many topics discussed was union dues.
 Originally, the NRLCA sought one dollar a year from its members, however, this was negotiated down to fifty cents a year by the time this constitution was ratified (In 1910, dues were raised to 75 cents per year.
 The following year, it was reduced back down to 50 cents a year.
 It took until 1919, for dues to reach the dollar originally sought).
 The articles were amended and approved in order, and after adoption of each separate article, the entire constitution was voted upon and adopted in its entirety.

 In 2007, bylaws were eliminated from the NRLCA Constitution, and each state was directed by the National office to do the same with their state constitutions.
 Existing bylaws were incorporated within the constitution in their appropriate places.
-As a result, the NRLCA constitution underwent some renumbering.
+As a result, the NRLCA Constitution underwent some renumbering.
 In 2011, the NRLCA ratified a national steward system.